humbertodias/RetroUnityFE/README.md

-# UnityRetroFE
+# RetroUnityFE

-UnityRetroFE is a frontend for the libretro API built in Unity 2020.4+
+RetroUnityFE is a frontend for the libretro API built in Unity 2020.4+

 [webm](https://gfycat.com/PresentUnconsciousAmberpenshell)